MabLab-Dev/UE5_Plugin-CompassKit/README.md

 It supports dynamic actor tracking, cardinal direction markers, and widget-agnostic navigation workflows while remaining lightweight, extensible, and blueprint-friendly.

 > [!NOTE]
-> CompassKit is designed as a widget-agnostic navigation system that manages marker state and provides runtime projection data for different navigation widget implementations.
+> CompassKit is designed to be a widget-agnostic navigation system that manages marker state and provides runtime projection data for different navigation widget implementations.
 >
 > The current release focuses on compass bar widgets, with future updates planned for screen-space indicators and additional navigation systems.